-Express Lodgement: Avoid the queue and lodge or withdraw money to your savings account or pay your loan using the kiosk lodgement machine in Branch.
+ATM: Avoid the queue and lodge or withdraw money to your savings account or pay your loan using the in branch ATM.

 Electronic Funds Transfer (EFT): Electronic Funds Transfer enables members to transfer money electronically into and out of their Credit Union account to any bank account in Ireland or to an account in any country within the Single European Payments Area (SEPA).